ryee752/TicketPro/README.md

 3. Execute the tm_createdb.sql file

 ### .env File
-1. Create an .env file and include the following environmental variables (Replace password with the password used for the root user in the previous steps)
+1. Create an .env file and include the following environmental variables (Replace password with the password used for the root user in the previous steps)<br />
 DB_HOST=localhost<br />
 DB_USER=root<br />
 DB_PASSWORD=password<br />
 DB_NAME=ticket_pro<br />
+2. Add the .env file to the nextjs-dashboard directory

 ###